 Bridge scour is the erosion of streambeds or removal of bank materials from bridge foundations (Mays, 2001).
-Scour at bridge piers and abutments is recognised as one of the most causes of bridge failure, leading to substantial damage to bridges as a principal part of transportation infrastructures (Kumcu et al., 2014).
-Scour is the main cause for more than 60% of all bridge failures in the United States (Abid, 2017; Saha et al., 2018) and 70% in the United Kingdom (Lamb et al., 2019).
-Previous researches have proved that the scouring mechanism is similar at bridge piers and abutments (Melville, 1997).
-When approaching flow hits the upstream side of piers and abutments, a stagnation pressure is created due to the flow velocity that decreases through flow depth, causing the birth of a downflow.
+Scour at bridge piers and abutments is recognised as one of the most frequent causes of bridge failure, leading to substantial damage to transportation infrastructure (Kumcu et al., 2014).
+Scour is the main cause of more than 60% of all bridge failures in the United States (Abid, 2017; Saha et al., 2018) and 70% in the United Kingdom (Lamb et al., 2019).
+Previous studies have proven that the scouring mechanisms are similar at bridge piers and abutments (Melville, 1997).
+When approaching flow hits the upstream side of piers and abutments, stagnation pressure is created due to the flow velocity that decreases through flow depth, causing a downflow.
 The resulting downflow forms horizontal horseshoes and vertical wake vortices that are the main causes of local erosion (Hamill, 2011).